Franziska Brandmeier is a Futurologist, Neuroscientist and Mental Health Expert.

 • The NeuroWay: Mental Infrastructure That Works

-• Performance Society 2.0: A Mindset Shift Without Human Backlash
+• Performance Society 2.0: Mindset Shift Without a Human Backlash

-High performance is not a push problem, it is a design problem.
-The keynote shows performance architectures that are ambitious and sustainable: rhythm instead of constant fire-fighting, boundaries instead of grey zones, standards instead of heroics, recovery as part of the system.
-The outcome: performance that scales – without consuming people.
+High performance is not a push problem, but a design problem.
+This keynote shows how performance architectures can be created that are both ambitious and human: rhythm instead of constant pressure, boundaries instead of grey areas, standards instead of heroics, recovery as part of the system.
+Empathy is not a soft skill, but a performance lever.

 Oliver Stoldt' opinion on Franziska Brandmeier